 If you find yourself in a situation where the doctor filing your claim diagnoses a severe injury, but the IME doctor downgrades it to a less severe injury with a smaller payout, stop what you’re doing and call an L&I attorney immediately.
 The initial diagnosis may still be downgraded in the end, but an experienced attorney should be able to arrange another evaluation to hopefully confirm the more severe diagnosis and increase your financial settlement.

 Additionally, if you feel like your diagnosis and IME don’t accurately reflect your injury, work with your attorney to obtain a second opinion.

 There Are Errors In The L&I Documents

-Mistakes happen, and sometimes the L&I department will issue documents with a different rate than was agreed upon in the claim.
+Mistakes happen, and sometimes the L&I department will issue documents at a different rate than was agreed upon in the claim.
 There could also be mismatches in dates, times, names, or even your employer.
 You should never accept documents with errors since they can cause major headaches later.

 Unfortunately, correcting mistakes in L&I paperwork isn’t as simple as using an eraser or simply asking for a revision.
 You’ll need an attorney to appeal and rectify the mistakes.

 To prove your claim, you’ll often need to ask your employer for specific documents like work-hour reports and phone calls.
 They’re required by law to send you those documents, but unfortunately, some employers will stall and delay sending you the documents to give you a hard time and prolong the process.